 What is a technical job interview?
 What sort of questions are you likely to get asked by hiring managers when you’re applying for web developer or software engineering roles after coding bootcamp?
-Dev Bootcamp instructors, Mark Siemers and Anil Kulkarni, join our panel to discuss what to expect in a technical job interview, examples of common technical interview questions, and how students can thoroughly prepare to succeed in a coding interview and get the job.
+Although Dev Bootcamp is no longer open, this is still great advice!
+Former instructors, Mark Siemers and Anil Kulkarni, join our panel to discuss what to expect in a technical job interview, examples of common technical interview questions, and how students can thoroughly prepare to succeed in a coding interview and get the job.
 Read the article or watch our video Q&A.

 Meet Your Panel:

 Anil: The technical interview (or coding interview) is unique to the tech industry.
 Hiring managers for web developer or software engineer roles will often require candidates to answer technical questions, in addition to gauging culture fit like in a traditional job interview.

 A technical interview might start out with a group conversation, and then throughout the process you'll probably spend about an hour on average with a number of different interviewers.
 You’ll be asked one to three technical questions, and work through those questions with their team.

 Every company is going to focus on different things and may have a different style, but generally, these are the four types of questions you can expect:

 These are questions that have been solved, but the interviewer wants to know that you understand how they work and that you could implement them on your own if you needed to.
 Then the interviewer might ask you to switch and solve it iteratively or recursively, to see if you can make that switch in your mind and think about problems in two different ways.

 A well-known algorithm can be as simple as find the maximum in a list: